kaizen-ai/kaizenflow/documentation/technical/backtesting_design.md

   - In real-time mode, we shift our predictors into future time points for which we are carrying out prediction

-- This approach always delays quantities in time, and never "anticipates" quantities (i.e., move quantities from future to past)
+- This approach always delays quantities in time and never "anticipates" quantities (i.e., move quantities from the future to the past)
-- Besides this semantic details, the approaches are equivalent when the time grid is uniform
+- Besides these semantic details, the approaches are equivalent when the time grid is uniform

 ## Training models